Auckland

 Business needs

-• Contractors who hit the ground running, add significant value and don’t take up a lot of time to manage them.
+• Contractors who hit the ground running, add significant value and don’t take up a lot of management bandwidth.
 Highly likely in permanent candidates too.

-• Reduce the cost of their workforce / driving cost efficiencies.
+• Continued initiatives to reduce the cost of their workforce and driving efficiencies.

-• Leadership who can lead change and can do so in volatile times
+• Leadership who can lead change and can do so in volatile times.

 The year ahead